iklimduman/java-problems/README.txt

-<p> This repo is the storage of the solutions of my java problems </p>
+This repo is the storage of the solutions of my java problems